roadsidemultimedia/Docs/tutorials/shortcodes.md

 ## PL RAW ##

-Wordpress is designed to add `<p></p>` tags whenever you add a new line.
+WordPress is designed to add `<p></p>` tags whenever you add a new line.
 This is great when using normal text, but when writing code or using shortcodes, it can be the cause of all sorts of issues.

-To resolve this issue, we have created a utility shortcode that stops Wordpress adding `<p></p>` tags whenever a new linebreak has been used, or in cleaning up copied code to which paragraph tags were included.
+To resolve this issue, we have created a utility shortcode that stops WordPress adding `<p></p>` tags whenever a new linebreak has been used, or in cleaning up copied code to which paragraph tags were included.
 Simply wrap the `[pl_raw][/pl_raw]` around your code/shortcode and erroneous tags will be eradicated.
 See examples below.

 ~~~ .html
 [pl_raw]